FG says 45% of under-5 mortality preventable - Vanguard Nigeria

 “Without a good diet, the body is prone to diseases, infection, fatigue, poor performance and malnutrition, which experts say is the underlying cause of 45 per cent of all deaths of under five years children worldwide.”

-The permanent secretary stated that the Federal Government recognised the role of healthy diet as a developmental issue, which has led to the development of a Food Guide by Ministries, Departments and Agencies in Agriculture, Health, Environment, Information, and Education, among others.
+The permanent secretary stated that the Federal Government recognised the role of a healthy diet as a developmental issue, which has led to the development of a Food Guide by Ministries, Departments and Agencies in Agriculture, Health, Environment, Information and Education, among others.

 Umar said that ‘’the Food Guide is a guide for healthy eating and for all Nigerians.
-It is a food pyramid that is divided into five food groups using locally produced foods.
+It is a food pyramid that is divided into five food groups using locally produced foods, NAN reported.

 He highlighted some of the benefits of a healthy diet to include weight loss, reduced cancer risk, diabetes management, healthy heart and stroke prevention, strong bones and teeth.